ireapps/NICAR26-Intro-to-R/README.md

 # Introduction to R

 ### Link to this repository:  [bit.ly/nicar26-R](https://bit.ly/nicar26-R)
+To download this repository when you get home, go to the green `<> Code` button on the main page and choose the `Download ZIP` option.
+Or, if you use GitHub, clone the repo to your computer.

 ### Class Requirements
 - This material will make sense if you have a good understanding of the basics of data analysis: sorting, filtering and grouping, whether in spreadsheets or in a database manager program.